Sign in

 Schools bulletin survey

-We would like to invite you to complete this quick survey to review Southwark Council’s Schools bulletin in its current format.
-The survey will remain open until mid-July.
-If you have any issues with the link, please email southwarkeducationcommunications@southwark.gov.uk.
+To help us improve the way we communicate with you we would invite you to complete this quick survey to review Southwark Council’s Schools bulletin in its current format.
+If you have any issues with the link, please email southwarkeducationcommunications@southwark.gov.uk

 Key updates